AEGN Environmental Philanthropy Conference 2026 Full Program

 With a philanthropy lens, we will explore whether NGOs are set up to win in this context, the gaps that need to be filled for greatest impact and what the infrastructure for effective communications campaigning looks like.
 Includes Q&A.

-Speakers: Anna Saulwick - The Gazette, Jonathan Schleifer - Breakthrough Strategies Co, Moderated by Larissa Brown - CEO of Boundless.
+Speakers: Anna Saulwick (The Gazette), Jonathan Schleifer (Breakthrough Strategies Co), Moderated by Larissa Brown (Boundless Earth).

 11.55 am - 12.45pm